Traveling Term of Court

 Hamre Recital Hall, Fryxell Humanities Center

-2120 S. Grange Ave, Sioux Falls, S.D.
+2120 S. Grange Ave., Sioux Falls, S.D.

 Wednesday and Thursday, March 18 and 19, 2026